Go online! The advantages and disadvantages of digital music lessons

 What forms of online music lessons are there?

-Many private musicians offer paid and free lessons in the form of YouTube videos.
-Take, for example, guitar lessons.
-Tutorials by the guitarist Christian Konrad have been incredibly successful.
-He is a virtuoso on the guitar and offers some of his great knowledge to the community free of charge.
-Of course, this is a different form of learning from face-to-face teaching as you can’t ask questions and teaching is generally not tailored individually.
-So your finger technique, for example, cannot be corrected, which is important, especially for beginners.
-But it’s not bad for very low level players.
-And online music teachers make a living by people booking lessons or packages.
+Many private musicians offer free and paid lessons on YouTube in the form of videos.
+Take guitar lessons, for example.
+The tutorials of guitarist Christian Konrad are incredibly successful.
+He is a virtuoso on the guitar and offers his vast knowledge to the community, sometimes for free.
+Of course, this is a different form of learning than face-to-face lessons, since you can’t ask any questions in between and are generally not taught individually.
+Also, your finger technique can not be corrected, which is important for beginners.
+But for the very first start not bad.
+And also the online music teachers live from the fact that you then book lessons or packages with them.

-Here, too, the lessons are conducted mostly via videos, which have been enhanced with additional information.
-Some modern apps try to use technical tricks to solve the lack of direct feedback.
-For example, there are apps that use microphone or MIDI to analyse what you’re playing and give an assessment.
-The technical possibilities here are quite sophisticated.
-But ultimately, a modern app can never analyse your personal strengths and weaknesses like a good teacher can.
-What progress you make depends not only on whether you have played the right notes, but also on what technology you have used and how it suits your personal goals.
+Here, too, the lessons are mostly taught via videos that have been edited with additional information.
+Some apps try to solve the lack of direct feedback with technical tricks.
+For example, there are apps, such as Yousician, that analyze what you play via microphone or MIDI and give an assessment of it.
+The technical possibilities here have become quite sophisticated.
+Ultimately, however, even a modern app can never address your personal strengths and weaknesses as individually as a good teacher can.
+The progress you make depends not only on whether you played the right notes, but also on the technique you used and how that fits in with your personal goals.

 Paid online music schools

-Here too, there is a large selection.
-In contrast to YouTube, online music schools as a general rule require a subscription fee, but offer much more in exchange.
-With high-quality online music schools, you get a structured offer with a clear roadmap to success.
-How your lessons are planned and presented is different from offer to offer.
-There are often several courses for beginners and advanced players.
+There is now a wide selection in this area as well.
+Unlike YouTube, online music schools usually charge a subscription fee, but offer much more in return.
+With quality online music schools, you get a structured offering with a clear “roadmap” to success.
+How your lessons are structured and presented varies from offer to offer.
+Often you can choose from several courses for beginners and advanced students.

-Many online music schools also offer some flexibility when choosing the pieces or music styles.
-Classes are held mostly as a tutorial, where you can not only watch the teachers, but you will also receive additional information, for example tablature or sheet music.
+Many online music schools also offer some flexibility in the choice of pieces or musical styles.
+The lessons are mostly tutorial, where you not only watch the teachers, but also get additional information, for example, about tablatures or sheet music.

-“Online courses are great for offering more people access to positive content that may not normally be possible due to budget, distance and availability of teachers.
-Today, online music lessons are more than just video collections to play along to.
-The best deals are well structured, are properly prepared and offer a clear concept that is based on proven methods.
-I am also a great fan of flexible time management and the opportunity to learn at your own pace.
+“Online courses are great for offering more people access to positive content that might not be possible on a regular basis, in terms of budget, distance and availability of the instructor(s).
+Online music lessons today are definitely more than just video collections to play along with.
+When you’ve found the best offerings, they’re usually well-structured, presented in a high-quality manner, and offer a clear concept that follows best practices.
+I’m also a big fan of free time management and having the option to learn at your own pace.
 Finally, the videos can be paused and repeated at any time.
-They allow the musician to practice any time anywhere and are more cost-effective than conventional lessons.
-Either for just trying out an instrument or for busy people, they are a real alternative today.
+They allow the musician to practice anytime and anywhere and are less expensive than traditional lessons.
+Especially for trying out an instrument without obligation or for busy people, they are therefore a real alternative today.